PyO3/pyo3/guide/src/python-from-rust.md

 ## Python's memory model

-Python memory model differs from Rust's memory model in two key ways:
+Python's memory model differs from Rust's memory model in two key ways:
 - There is no concept of ownership; all Python objects are reference counted
 - There is no concept of exclusive (`&mut`) references; any reference can mutate a Python object